On this page

 According to the Determine memory type documentation, it is recommended to manage context in a layered manner:

 • Global Settings: ~/.claude/CLAUDE.md.
-All sessions on the computer will read these settings.
+All sessions on the computer will read this setting.

 • Project Settings: CLAUDE.md or .claude/CLAUDE.md (recommended) in the project root directory.
 This is the primary setting for the project; it is recommended to store it in the .claude folder to keep the root directory clean.